Frank Gore: Boxing career

+49ers advisory

+On July 29, 2023, the 49ers hired Gore to join their office as a football advisor for the club.

 Personal life

-Gore (Sr.)'s eldest son, Frank Gore (Jr.), was born in 2002 while Gore Sr. was in college at the University of Miami.
+Gore Sr.'s eldest son, Frank Gore Jr., was born in 2002 while Gore Sr. was in college at the University of Miami.
 Gore Jr. followed in his father's footsteps and plays running back.
 Gore Sr. did not plan for his son to end up playing football, remarking: "Whatever he wants to do, he's going to do it; not because I played ball, he has to play ball.
 Me seeing him when he was a little kid playing outside with his bigger cousins, I knew he was going to play football, but if he doesn't want to play, as long as he gets his grades and does something positive with his life, I'm okay with it."
 Due to his NFL career, Frank Gore Sr. was unable to see his son play in local football games past the age of 5 until his return to Miami 13 years later when he signed with the Miami Dolphins.
 On December 19, 2019, Gore Jr., a three-star prospect, committed to play football at University of Southern Mississippi after also receiving offers from the University of Tennessee at Chattanooga and Florida Atlantic University.
+In 2024, Gore Jr. signed with the Buffalo Bills as an undrafted free agent; Gore Sr. praised Bills general manager Brandon Beane for the signing, calling him "the real deal" and promising that Gore Jr. would live up to his family name: "I know what I’m raising...
+My bloodline is for real...
+We’re coming to play.
+Buffalo got a dog; I promise you that."

 Charitable work

 On April 12, 2018, Gore was honored by Miami Mayor Francis Suarez and given the 'Keys to the City'.
 As per Mayor Suarez, Gore "symbolizes the very soul of [Miami], is a product of our city, a product of the West Grove, where so many families for so many generations have grown up together."
 While receiving applause, Gore asked for his family and friends in attendance at the event to stand to be honored as well.
-In Gore's view, it was equally important to thank and honor those who had been with him throughout all the hardships he had faced in his life, including "growing up in a one-bedroom apartment with twelve people as a kid."
+In Gore's view, it was equally important to thank and honor those who had been with him throughout all the hardships he had faced in his life, including "growing up in a one-bedroom apartment with twelve people as a kid".
 Mayor Suarez proclaimed April 12 as "Frank Gore Day".